Number Of Cups

 Espresso cups are available in a number of set sizes, from one lone demitasse to a set of six or more.
 The most common variations are two and six, which is a good balance between not having too many or just having enough.

-Some espresso cups come with saucers.
+Do the best espresso cups come with saucers?
+Not really.
 These can be good if you will be serving espresso to guests, or will want somewhere to rest the cup as you sip it slowly.

 In cafes and coffee shops, the saucer will usually hold a spoon for stirring and a biscuit or sugar cube.